-The Audit and Risk Committee (the "Committee"), consisting all non-executive and independent directors, is chaired by Mr Michael Grenville Gray and includes Mr Goh Chung Meng and Mr Khor Thiam Beng.
+The Audit and Risk Committee (the "Committee"), consisting all non-executive and independent directors, is chaired by Mr Michael Grenville Gray and includes Mr Goh Chung Meng, Mr Khor Thiam Beng (up to 27 October 2022) and Mr Chan Yu Meng (from 27 October 2022, as the replacement for Mr Khor Thiam Beng).
 The Committee has met 4 times and has reviewed the following, where relevant, with the executive directors and external and internal auditors of the Company:

-- (a) the external auditor's audit plans; - (b) the audit plan and results of the internal auditor's examination and evaluation of the Group's systems of internal accounting controls; - (c) the Group's financial and operating results and accounting policies; - (d) the consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company before their submission to the directors of the Company and external auditor's report on those financial statements; - (e) the quarterly, half-yearly and annual as well as the related press releases on the results and financial position of the Group; - (f) the interested person transactions as specified under Chapter 9 of the SGX-ST Listing Manual Rules; - (g) the cooperation and assistance given by the management to the Group's external auditors; - (h) the re-appointment of the external auditors of the Group; and - (i) the independence of external auditors.
+- (a) the external auditor's audit plans; - (b) the audit plan and results of the internal auditor's examination and evaluation of the Group's systems of internal accounting controls; - (c) the Group's financial and operating results and accounting policies; - (d) the consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company before their submission to the directors of the Company and external auditor's report on those financial statements; - (e) the quarterly, half-yearly and annual as well as the related press releases on the results and financial position of the Group; - (f) the interested person transactions as specified under Chapter 9 of the SGX-ST Listing Manual; - (g) the cooperation and assistance given by the management to the Group's external auditors; - (h) the re-appointment of the external auditors of the Group; and - (i) the independence of the external auditors.